 Compared to the rest of the country, citizens of Fort Stewart spend much less time in their cars: on average, their commute to work is only 12.65 minutes.
 This also means that noise and pollution levels in the town are less than they would otherwise be.

-In terms of college education, Fort Stewart is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.00% of adults 25 and older in the town have at least a bachelor's degree.
+In terms of college education, Fort Stewart is nearly on par with the US average for all cities of 21.84%: 17.83% of adults 25 and older in Fort Stewart have a bachelor's degree or advanced degree.

 Fort Stewart is an extremely ethnically-diverse town.
 The people who call Fort Stewart home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fort Stewart residents report their race to be White, followed by Black or African-American.
 Fort Stewart also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 14.35% of the town’s residents.
-Important ancestries of people in Fort Stewart include German, Italian, English, and French .
+People of Hispanic or Latino origin account for 17.80% of the town’s residents.
+Important ancestries of people in Fort Stewart include German, Irish, English, Italian, and Scottish.

 The most common language spoken in Fort Stewart is English.
-Other important languages spoken here include Spanish and French Creole.
+Other important languages spoken here include Spanish and Polish.